HolgerHees/smartserver/readme.md

 # Smartserver

-This project contains my complete automated IoT Server setup, deployable on opensuse, fedora and ubuntu.
+This project contains my complete automated IoT Server setup, deployable on opensuse, almalinux (rhel) and ubuntu.

 For a detailed overview about installed software and services check